concretesolutions/kappuccino/README.md

 }
 ```

-We have to repeat a lot of code, this makes the tests hard to read and understand at a first look, and you may forget some scrollTo(), or mismatch the check function.
+We have to repeat a lot of code, this makes the tests hard to read and understand at a first look.
+Also you may forget some scrollTo(), or mismatch the check function.
-And at the end, all we want is to check if the views with theses ids are displayed.
+At the end, all we want to do is check if the views with these ids are displayed.

 So, this is how you do the same test with kappuccino library:

 ``` kotlin